Iraq: Sadrists lead in parliamentary election | DW | 11.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Shiite cleric Moqtada al-Sadr's party has captured the most seats, according to initial results.
+Shiite cleric Moqtada al-Sadr's party has won the most seats, according to initial results.
 The elections experienced low turnout, particularly among youth.

-Populist Shiite cleric Moqtada al-Sadr's party took the most seats following this weekend's parliamentary elections in Iraq, according to initial results and remarks from government officials on Monday.
+Populist Shiite cleric Moqtada al-Sadr's party took the most seats following parliamentary elections in Iraq, according to initial results and remarks from government officials on Monday.

-A Sadrist official told AFP news agency that the party has won 73 seats ouf of 329 in total.
+A Sadrist official told AFP news agency that the party has won 73 seats out of 329 in total.

-Few Iraqis took to the polls on Sunday, as the country held its first parliamentary elections since a mass youth-led protest movement took the nation by storm in 2019.
+Few Iraqis headed to the polls on Sunday, as the country held its first parliamentary elections since a mass youth-led protest movement took the nation by storm in 2019.

 The elections, which took place amid a widespread election boycott by anti-government activists, didn't generate much enthusiasm among Iraq's young population.